atulkrishnathakur/mydjangodoc/README.md

 ```
 2. extends  *productmangementbase.html* into *productmanagement/templates/productmanagement/home.html*
 3. include the footer.html file
+4. if a common html in full project then create html file for include in template directory of project
 ```
 {% extends 'productmanagementbase.html' %}
 {% block content %}